kelanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a script to add permission to owner
 Created a script to add multiple permissions
-Created a script to give execute permission to everybody
+Created a script to give execute permission to everybody Created a file that give everybody all permissions.